Roger Stone Sentenced To More Than 3 Years Amid Furor Over Trump And DOJ

 Judge Amy Berman Jackson To Hand Down Stone's Sentence

 Crabb told her that there was a miscommunication between the U.S. Attorney for the District of Columbia and Barr about the filing.
-But the government stands by its case.
+But the government stands by its case, he said.

-"The Justice Department and the U.S. Attorney's Office is committed to enforcing the law without fear, favor or political influence This prosecution was and is righteous," Crabb said.

 Jackson asked Crabb, who signed the supplemental memo, whether he wrote it.
 Crabb said he couldn't discuss internal deliberations.